-2.2.3 The table below indicates our initial view of the likely degree of review required in the context of the factors mentioned above.
+2.3.3 The table below indicates our initial view of the likely degree of review required in the context of the factors mentioned above.
 It is concluded that all extant Core Strategy policies require varying degrees of review, largely in order to reflect findings of new evidence base, and to align closely with the NPPF and future development spatial strategy.
-Those which are complemented by Development Management Policies and or AONB DPD policies may be considered to need less review than those which are not.
+Those which are complemented by Development Management Policies and/or AONB DPD policies may be considered to need less review than those which are not.

 Core Strategy What it does Is it working?
-Has position changed Nature and extent of need for refreshment /amendment Extent of review - Category CS1.1 Sustainable Development Principles Sets out a range of principles to be applied to all developments in order to achieve sustainable development Aligned to wider council plan and national policy objectives which have not significantly changed.
+Has position changed Nature and extent of need for refreshment /amendment Degree of Review: with reference to Issues and Options Document CS1.1 Sustainable Development Principles Sets out a range of principles to be applied to all developments in order to achieve sustainable development.
+Aligned to wider council plan and national policy objectives which have not significantly changed.
 Policy is broadly aligned to current NPPF.
-Complemented by Policy DM1 2 CS1.2 The Development Strategy Sets out the development strategy for the district, definition of settlement hierarchy, Broadly the amount of new housing development delivered 2003-2019 in total has so far been in line with the distribution targets The Development Spatial Strategy will need to provide the strategic direction for growth in the District beyond the current plan period to 2040.
-1
+Complemented by Policy DM1.
+Category 1: Likely to require significant review, and amendment/or replacement Point 1 - Policy Options 1.2 Policy Approaches 1.5 , 1.7, 4.2 Elements in Policy Approaches 2.6 Point 2 - Policy Approaches 8.1, 8.2, 8.3